VaclavDedik/jboss-seam/examples-ee6/remoting/gwt/readme.txt

 =========================

 This example shows GWT with Seam remoting.
-It runs on JBoss AS as an EAR.

-To deploy the example to JBossAS, follow these steps:
+To deploy the example, follow these steps:

 * In the example root directory run:

-    mvn clean package
+    mvn clean install

 * Set JBOSS_HOME environment property.

 * In the gwt-ear directory run:

-    mvn jboss:hard-deploy
+    mvn jboss-as:deploy

 * Open this URL in a web browser: http://localhost:8080/seam-gwt